Pepetka/tsro/README.md

 # tsro

-A CLI utility for TypeScript projects that scans your source code, detects orphaned files, and removes them.
+TypeScript Remove Orphaned (tsro) is a CLI utility for TypeScript projects that scans your source code, detects orphaned files, and removes them.
 Supports dry runs and custom entry points.

 ## Installation

 ```bash
 npm install -g tsro
 ```

+TypeScript is a peer dependency.

 ## License